 This high-end cocktail bar lends itself to gentlemanly imbibing.
-Silent James Bond movies on the screen and a custom soundtrack add to the sophisticated yet casual ambiance.
+Silent James Bond movies on the screen and a custom soundtrack add to the sophisticated yet casual ambience.
 Known for its assortment of single malts and good cigars, it also shakes a rather nice martini.
-Deep red walls and vaulted copper ceilings, soft leather banquettes, dark wood panelling and the signature book filled library.
+Deep red walls and vaulted copper ceilings, soft leather banquettes, dark wood panelling and the signature book-filled library.
 The bar has a capacity of up to 75 guests.

 Location: Týnská 19, Prague 1, Open: 5pm – 3am (5pm to 4am on Thu, Fri, Sat) and Location: Mánesova 64, Prague 2, Open: 5pm – 3am (website)

 This classy subterranean place is stocked with good scotch and one of the city’s finest selections of upscale brands.
 The bar readily mixes around 200 cocktails.